5 Prominent Works Of Old West Artist Charles Schreyvogel

 My Bunkie

-My Bunkie is one of Charles Schreyvogel’s most famous paintings, and it is based off of an event described to him by a veteran frontier trooper.
-The image depicts a soldier as he heroically rescues a bunkmate who has lost his horse in a skirmish with un-pictured American Indians.
-Two cavalrymen fire their weapons, covering for and protecting their fellow soldiers.
-It’s theme of comradeship in the image was compared to another famed Old West painter – Frederic Remington.
+My Bunkie is one of Charles Schreyvogel’s most famous paintings , and it is based off of an event described to him by a veteran frontier trooper.
+The image depicts a soldier as he heroically rescues a bunkmate who has lost his horse in a skirmish with an un-pictured American Indians.
+Two cavalrymen fire their weapons, covering for and protecting their soldiers fellow.
+It’s theme of comradeship in the image was compared to another famous Old West painter – Frederic Remington.

 Saving the Dispatch